Yash-0223/Zomato-Restaurants-Business-Analysis/README.md

 ## <img src="https://user-images.githubusercontent.com/106439762/181937125-2a4b22a3-f8a9-4226-bbd3-df972f9dbbc4.gif" width="48" height="48" > Quick Start

-    1. Started with scrapping of the data from InstaHyre's website with Python and saving it into CSV files, imported the CSV files into an Excel file.
+    1. Started with Creating the Database and Activating it to use in MySQL.

-    2. Did the Data cleaning part with the help of Pandas and Power Query (MS Excel), imported the CSVs into MySQL for further analysis.

-    3. Imported CSVs in MySQL, created tables using Group By, Join, Trim, Constraints etc.
+    2. Imported the Data present in CSV files in MySQL and created Restaurants and Dishes Tables within the Database created previously.

+    3. Performed in depth analysis of the data in MySQL using Sub Query, Windows functions (Dense_rank), Joins, Group by, Order by clauses etc.

-    4. Exported all the tables from MySQL to MS Excel and created required tables to gain some insights.
+    4. Exported all the tables from MySQL to MS Excel and created separate CSV files out of it for Restaurants and Dishes data.

-    5. Performed in depth analysis of the data in MS Excel using Pivot tables and charts.

-    6. Created different charts from the table for better understanding of the data.
+    5. Imported the Data in Power BI from CSV files using Get Data option.

+    6. Used Power Query to change data type of the columns, removed duplicates and null values, removed redundant columns etc.

+    7. Created visuals using Bar chart, Columns chart, Pie chart, Table etc for in depth analysis.

-    7. Also Designed a Interactive Dashboard from the charts for better visualisation.
+    8. Created an Interactive and Attractive Dashboard with the charts and visuals created previously.

-    8. Created some useful drop-downs for fetching the required Data like Standard Experience, Standard Role (Profiles) and Location.

-    9. Created a Powerpoint presentation with all the insights and the conclusions listed with the in depth analysis.